 Child abuse is never okay, irrespective of the reason.
 Some reasons people give as to why they abuse children include:

-- a desire to feel powerful
+a desire to feel powerful

-- they themselves experienced abuse as children
+they themselves experienced abuse as children

-- they don't understand that children have a right to feel safe
+they don't understand that children have a right to feel safe

 they think it's okay or appropriate (it's not, ever).

 Effects of child abuse

+Child abuse is a form of trauma, and your response to that trauma can show up in your life in different ways.
 If you’ve been abused as a child, it can lead to:

-- anger towards the abuser
+anger towards the abuser

-- fear of getting close to and trusting people
+fear of getting close to and trusting people

 sadness, confusion and low self-esteem

-- flashbacks, nightmares and reliving the abuse
+flashbacks, nightmares and reliving the abuse

-- denial that it happened
+denial that it happened

 trouble at school with learning new things and socialising with others.

 Child abuse and the law

+The journey to recovery from child abuse can feel intimidating, but you don’t have to go it alone: there are always people available to help and support you.
 There are things you can do to deal with child abuse and its effects.

 Talk to other people who have experienced child abuse.
 Support groups for child abuse victims are a good place to meet other survivors who know how you feel.
 You don’t have to deal with this on your own.

 If you require assistance, or would like to talk to a trained professional about child abuse and how to report it please call one of these services:

 Phone: 1800 55 1800

 Phone: 13 11 14